-PIERRE CHAPO, early S31 stool in elm wood
+PIERRE CHAPO, Early S31 Stool in Elm Wood

 These early edition stools by Pierre Chapo, crafted from solid elm wood in 1970s France, feature robust seats with a nice natural veining and three interlocking legs.
 The joints along the seat's edge are signature elements of Chapo's style.
 Its base, composed of three angled legs, provides both stability and a dynamic aesthetic.
 Their beautiful form show Chapo's delicate taste and the architectural power present in his work.